zydeon/zydeon.github.io/index.md

 title: Hey there!
 ---

-Welcome to my personal website.
-I'm currently a Computer Science student at [Chalmers University of Technology](http://www.chalmers.se).
+I'm a Computer Science student at [Chalmers University of Technology](http://www.chalmers.se).

 My main interests are algorithms and mathematics.
 I'm also a big fan of functional programming.